Protogaea: Life

 Protogaea is a history of the Earth written in conjectural terms; it was composed by Leibniz in the period from 1691 to 1693.
 A summary in Latin was published in 1693 in the Leipzig Acta Eruditorum.
-The text was first published in full in 1749, shortly after Benoît de Maillet's more far-reaching ideas on the origin of the Earth, circulated in manuscript, had been printed.
+The text was first published in full at Göttingen in 1749, shortly after Benoît de Maillet's more far-reaching ideas on the origin of the Earth, circulated in manuscript, had been printed.

 Views

 Protogaea built on, and criticized, the natural philosophy of René Descartes, as expressed in his Principia Philosophiae.
 Leibniz in the work adopted the Cartesian theory of the Earth as a sun crusted over with sunspots.
-He relied on the authority of Agostino Scilla writing about fossils to discredit speculations of Athanasius Kircher and Johann Joachim Becher; he had met Scilla in Rome a few years earlier.
+He relied on the authority of Agostino Scilla writing about fossils to discredit the speculations of Athanasius Kircher and Johann Joachim Becher; he had met Scilla in Rome a few years earlier.
 He took up suggestions of Nicolaus Steno that argued for the forms of fossils being prior to their inclusion in rocks, for stratification, and for the gradual solidification of the Earth.